YuChainWeng/ComputerOrganizationAndDesign_FinalProject/README.md

 - Each quetion log file are in the Q3,Q4,Q5
 - All the modify code is save in ModifyProgram
 - Write through code is at branch L3_with_WriteThrough (But I've put the modify base.cc at the main branch ModifyProgram too, also the Write through log file is in Q5 folder)
+- For Q4 uses ""--l3_repl=FreqRP"" to choose the Frequently based Replacement Policy